How to Get Kids Interested in Good and Beautiful Books

 Have a discussion with your children.
 Make a list of standards for books as a family, but consider that children need to learn how to discern what good books are, and they cannot do that if they are desensitized.
 They need to be away from negative, shallow literature long enough that they’ll be able to feel the difference themselves.
 It takes time, but once they learn that good and beautiful books are fulfilling, they will choose them for themselves.

 The Good and the Beautiful Book List is a great place to start.
-It offers more than 700 books that have been reviewed and recommended as worthy books.
-Many of these books are available in local libraries, as e-books, or from The Good and the Beautiful Library on our curriculum and library website.
+It offers more than 1,000 books that have been reviewed and recommended as worthy books.
+Many of these books are available in local libraries, as e-books, or from The Good and the Beautiful Bookshop on our curriculum and library website.

 Choose good books!